theophane-droid/cloudsim-agent/README.md

    ​	2.4: simulations: contains classes related to simulation, the Main file dynamically call the proper Simulation (depend on the config.ini file)

 3. test: contains classes tests
+4. lib: contains the lib of the project